 The Canshu is China's earliest preserved book describing the business of silk production as a whole.
-Statements in the early treatises Fan Shengzhi shu 汜勝之書, Qimin yaoshu 齊民要術 or Sishi zuanyao 四時纂要 are very short and selective, and two Tang period 唐 (618-907) books with the title Canjing 蠶經 as well as Sun Guangxian's 孫光憲 book Canshu from the Five Dynasties period 五代 (907-960) are lost.
+Statements in the early treatises Fan Shengzhi shu 汜勝之書, Qimin yaoshu 齊民要術 or Sishi zuanyao 四時纂要 are very brief and selective, and two Tang-period 唐 (618-907) books with the title Canjing 蠶經 as well as Sun Guangxian's 孫光憲 (896-968) book Canshu are lost.

-The Canshu is to he found in the collectanea Shuofu 説郛, Yimen guangdu 夷門廣牘, Bailing xueshan 百陵學山, Zhibuzuzhai congshu 知不足齋叢書, Longwei mishu 龍威秘書, Qingzhaotang congshu 清照堂叢書, Nongxue congshu 農學叢書 and Congshu jicheng 叢書集成.<
+The Canshu is to be found in the series Shuofu 説郛, Yimen guangdu 夷門廣牘, Bailing xueshan 百陵學山, Zhibuzuzhai congshu 知不足齋叢書, Longwei mishu 龍威秘書, Qingzhaotang congshu 清照堂叢書, Nongxue congshu 農學叢書 and Congshu jicheng 叢書集成.<